-Jaws 3D might actually contain the worst 3D gag in the history of cinema: a totally inanimate cutout of a shark, badly superimposed, moving incredibly slowly toward the viewer.
-I can’t imagine that shot could even have worked with the audience of the time.
-As someone currently living in Florida, I find the thought of the shark being set loose on Seaworld to be a hilarious concept, but the film’s only real saving grace is that it’s not Jaws: The Revenge.
+Jaws 3D might actually contain the worst 3D gag in the history of cinema: A totally inanimate cutout of a shark, badly superimposed, moving incredibly slowly toward the viewer.
+I can’t imagine that shot could have worked with audiences of the era in which the film was released.
+As someone currently living in Florida, I find the thought of the shark being set loose on SeaWorld to be a hilarious concept, but the picture’s only real saving grace is that it’s not Jaws: The Revenge.

 My Soul to Take

-I hate to say it, but it’s like almost every decision made in My Soul to Take was a bad decision, especially the idea of converting it to 3D.
+I hate to say it, but it’s like almost every decision made in My Soul to Take was a bad one.
+Especially the idea of converting it to 3D.
 The story doesn’t lend itself to that at all.
-The most frustrating thing is that this was Wes Craven’s last original film as writer/director and it should have been great.
-The concept really works, but the movie doesn’t and watching it in the third dimension only doubles the headache of watching it normally.
+The most frustrating aspect is that this was Wes Craven’s last original film as writer/director and it should have been great.
+The concept really works, but the movie doesn’t and watching it in the third dimension only doubles the headache.

 Night of the Living Dead 3D

 I don’t think anyone was really led astray by Night of the Living Dead 3D, to be honest.
 I find it hard to believe that anyone went into this one expecting to be pleasantly surprised.
-Maybe they were hoping it would be fun in a “so bad it’s good” way, but it’s not that either.
-It’s just a bad zombie flick that wastes Sid Haig and looks even stupider in 3D.
-To be honest, I think the only reason it’s in 3D in the first place is to give it some kind of distinguishing title.
+Maybe they were hoping it would be fun in a “so bad it’s good” way, but it’s not.
+It’s just a bad zombie flick that wastes Sid Haig and looks even worse in 3D.
+To be honest, I think the only reason it’s in 3D in the first place is to give it some kind of distinction from the original.